 Your journey also needs to include a train ride, but it only needs to be one stop, so search on sites such as Chiltern Railways that don't charge a booking fee for:

-For example, a day return from Portsmouth Harbour railway station to Ryde Esplanade railway station with a 26-30 railcard is about £19.
-The ferry crossing alone was about £26 if you booked via Wightlink.
+For example, a day return from Portsmouth Harbour railway station to Ryde Esplanade railway station with a 26 - 30 railcard is about £20.
+The ferry crossing alone is about £24 if you book via Wightlink.

 Thanks to Tom and Victoria who both got in touch about this deal.
 If you are doing a combined ticket with the hovercraft then you need to book a seat with Hovertravel once you've booked the train.
 Thanks to Janet for letting us know about this.